maxZ-2020/westmarches/How to track Stuff.md

 Keeping Track of everything is kind of time consuming.
 Inventories and Locations of NPCs/Items are Important and Quick to manage.
 An Item should only be a Note if it is a unique Item.

 Items that belong to the Player are Tracked by the Player.
-If they leave them in a special Place then a reference is recorded there so things can get stolen if need
+If they leave them in a special Place then a reference is recorded there so things can get stolen if need be.
 ## Example Log for a Place

 ### [[Example Session 3]]